SumoLogic-Labs/sumologic-rfsync/doc/01_sumologic/readme.md

          We need to add this into the resources for the installed collector.

          "enableActionSource=true"
+         "enableScriptSource=true"

+         We will be using the Script Source to regularly start the download script.

          Adding this to the user.properties files and then stopping and restarting the collector.

+         When working with a Unix/Mac collector, then stop and start the collector

+         prompt# <sumo_logic_collector_install_directory>/collector stop

+         wait for 5 seconds

+         prompt# <sumo_logic_collector_install_directory>/collector start

 Suggested Settings
 ===================